Globski/alx-interview/0x01-lockboxes/README.md

 This project determines if all locked boxes can be opened using a set of keys contained within them.
 Each box is indexed from 0 to n-1, and keys within the boxes allow access to other boxes.
 The first box, `boxes[0]`, is always unlocked.
 Each box can hold keys to other boxes

+**objective:**
+The task is to determine if all locked boxes can be opened using a method called `canUnlockAll`.
+Each box may contain keys that unlock other boxes, and the first box (index 0) is always unlocked.

 ## Project Structure

 | Task | Description | Source Code |